The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Computations for

 \subsection{The classifying space of the closed bordism category}

-The closed bordism category is a topological monoid freely generated by the closed manifolds.
+The closed bordism category is a topological monoid and we think of it as the coherently commutative monoid freely generated by the connected closed manifolds.
 In lemma \ref{lem:BCobcl} we describe its classifying space as the free infinite loop space generated by $B\Diff^\gt(W)$ for all \emph{connected} closed diffeomorphism types $W$.
 In dimension one, the only connected closed manifold is the circle and we can describe $B\Cobcl_{1,\gt}$ more explicitly in terms of the homotopy orbits of the space of free loops, see corollary \ref{cor:Bcobcl1}.

 \begin{lem} The maps $\ga_{W}: \gS B\Diff^\gt(W) \to B\Cobcl_{d,\gt}$ from definition \ref{defn:MW-map} induce a weak equivalence of infinite loop spaces: